saidulIslam1602/TinyVGG-Classifier-Custom-Dataset-Image-Classification-with-Augmentation-using-PyTorch/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👥 Authors

-- **Your Name** - *Lead Developer* - [GitHub Profile](https://github.com/yourusername)

-## 🙏 Acknowledgments

-- PyTorch team for the excellent deep learning framework
-- FastAPI for the high-performance web framework
-- The open-source community for continuous inspiration

----

 **Built with ❤️ for production-ready ML deployment**